ds-restauration/SeedBundle/README.md

 ## Seed order

 Seed order is defined in the configuration file.
 Seeds with the lowest order are loaded first.
 Any seeds for whom the order is not defined will default to order 0  (will load first).

-Seed unloading occurs in the inverse order.
+## Bundle order

+Similar to seed order, bundle order is defined in the configuration file.
+Bundles with the lowest order are loaded first.
+Any bundles for whom the order is not defined will default to order 0 (will load first).

 ## Loading seeds by bundle/s